-Located just over a mile from Interstate 84 between Danbury and Waterbury, Connecticut, Audubon Center Bent of the River features 700 acres of Audubon-owned and -managed land that is part of the Atlantic Flyway and a designated Important Bird Area with more than 1 mile of frontage on the Pomperaug River, early successional habitats, and a mix of forest types.
+Located just over a mile from Interstate 84 between Danbury and Waterbury, Connecticut, Bent of the River Audubon Center features 700 acres of Audubon-owned and -managed land that is part of the Atlantic Flyway.
+It is also a designated Important Bird Area with more than 1 mile of frontage on the Pomperaug River, early successional habitats, and a mix of forest types.
 This nature sanctuary and education center encompasses widely diverse habitats, which support a fascinating mix of plants and animals, unique geology, and a rich cultural history that dates back to 1673.

 A complex of historic buildings and a portion of the Rochambeau Trail make visitors feel as if they have stepped back in time.
 An 1800s-era historic barn functions as the center building with Audubon displays.
 A covered viewing deck, off the barn, is a popular spot for visitors to catch close-up views of feeder birds.

 The center and staff are the state coordinators for Bird Tales—a therapeutic program that helps people living with dementia—and dedicated to Audubon's open space and working lands conservation efforts in Connecticut, which strive to protect species like Blue-winged Warbler and Indigo Bunting.
 The Audubon Center Bent of the River also stewards the Guilford Salt Meadows Audubon Sanctuary located in Guilford, Connecticut along the East River—a tidal river that flows into Long Island Sound.

 Bent of the River Audubon Center is part of Audubon Connecticut, a state office of the National Audubon Society.
 It is one of three Audubon Connecticut centers in the state—the sister centers include the Greenwich Audubon Center and Sharon Audubon Center.
 Our shared mission is to protect birds and the places they need, today and tomorrow.